bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 Note it is _not recommended_ to set a width below `260px`, otherwise truncation and layout issues with the component may occur.

+### Initial open calendar date

+By default, when no date is selected, the calendar view will be set to the current month (or the `min` or `max` date if today's date is out of range of `min` or `max`).
+You can change this behaviour by specifying a date via the `initial-date` prop.
+The initial date prop will be used to determine the calendar month to be initially presented to the user.
+It does not set the component's value.

 ### Date string format

 <span class="badge badge-info small">v2.6.0+</span>